 These lamps are basically just like table lamps with a longer base.
-They don’t make as much of a statement, but they can still add much needed light to a room and can often hold a higher wattage bulb than a table lamp.
+They don’t make as much of a statement, but they can still add lots of light to a room and can often hold a higher wattage bulb than a table lamp.

 - Britech Jacob reading and floor lamp – This lamp comes in multiple finishes, black brass and sating.
 It has enough bulbs that it is great for bringing lots of light.
 It feels almost like a standing chandelier.

 - Britech Mid Century Floor lamp – This lamp has tons of style at a great price.

 - Weston Window Pane Floor Lamp from Target – This lamp also comes in a desk top version and three finishes, black, nickel and brass.

 - Sloan Wood Floor Lamp from Ballard Designs – This is a very traditional style of lamp.
 It comes in two finishes, black and natural.